tgasla/rl-cloudsimplus/README.md

 - The parameters that all experiments have in common are specified under the common section, and the parameters that are unique among the experiments are defined under the experiment_{id} section
   - If a parameter is specified in both the common and experiment sections, the common one is ignored, and the experiment one takes effect.
 - To run multiple experiments in parallel, add as many experiment areas as you want, specifying the corresponding parameters for each experiment.
-- Each experiment should have a unique experiment id and each experiment section should be written as experiment_{id}.
+- Each experiment should have a unique experiment id, and each section should be written as experiment_{id}.
 For simplicity, use ids starting by 1 and increment by 1.

 After you are ready editing the configuration file run the following command to start the experiment(s).